tiahia/das-design-system/app/views/community/propose-a-component-or-pattern/README.md

-Anyone can propose a new component or pattern for the MOJ Design System.
+Anyone can propose a new component or pattern for the Apprenticeship service Design System.

 To be successful, proposals need to show that the component or pattern being suggested would be [useful and unique](/community/contribution-criteria/).